The Dividend Portfolio

 The benefits of fundamental analysis

-The June 2020 Portfolio was put together at a highly uncertain time with regard to payment of dividends.
+The June 2020 Portfolio was put together at a highly uncertain time with regard to the payment of dividends.
 Many interim dividends (for the period to 31 December 2020) had been cancelled or postponed, and COVID-19 shutdowns were in full force.

 We are pleased that the vast majority (13/14) of portfolio companies did pay a dividend at least in line with our forecasts at the time.
 The exception was Alliance Aviation (AQZ) which instead chose to raise funds for a major capacity expansion and to conserve its cash.
 The market loved the plans, and the stock has performed very well.
 AQZ has long been an Under the Radar favourite which some subscribers may still have at much lower prices.